Use the table of contents to navigate your way around the page.

 In the case of planning applications, the applicant/developer should be provided with a copy of your objection.
 They are normally given the opportunity to amend their development or provide additional information or explanations.

-If the applicant/developer decides to make changes to their application, the council will normally reconsult.
+If the applicant decides to make changes to their application, the council will normally reconsult.
 This means you will get another chance to submit comments of support or objection.

-If you do not feel that the revisions made by the applicant/developer have addressed your concerns, you may wish to submit another objection or, as a minimum, confirm that your original objection still stands.
+If you don’t feel the applicant’s revisions have addressed your concerns, you may wish to submit another objection.
+Alternatively, you can write in to confirm that your original objection still stands.

 If the applicant/developer makes no changes to their application, the council will make their decision.
 Their decision will take all public comments into account.
 The council will normally publish a report on the application that summarises the public comments received and provides the officer’s response to these.